Adrian-Ng/Adrian-Ng.github.io/_SQL/musicDB/01-musicDB.md

 * [createdb.sql](/SQL/musicDB/createdb.sql)
 * [inserts.sql](/SQL/musicDB/inserts.sql)

-Note to self: move these files to a github repository.
+Note to self: move these files to a github repository... but only if you have time :)
 {: .notice--info}

 ## Intro